-There are several reasons why someone may want to lay an area rug over broadloom, ranging from wanting to hide a worn or soiled spot in the carpet that otherwise isn’t ready to be replaced, to adding some personal style to a rented space, to simply loving the luxurious look of layering carpet over carpet.
+There are several reasons why someone may want to lay an area rug over broadloom, ranging from wanting to hide a worn or soiled spot in the carpet that otherwise isn’t ready to be replaced, to adding some personal style to a rented space, to simply loving the luxurious look of layering carpet over the carpet.

 But can you really put an area rug over broadloom?
-The answer is yes, area rugs can be laid over wall-to-wall carpet!
+The answer is yes, area rugs can be laid over the wall-to-wall carpet!
 Here are some tips to help you do it properly.

 Perhaps the biggest concern with laying an area rug over broadloom is that the area rug will have a tendency to move around on the carpet.
 The extent to which it will move will depend on the style of carpet that is underneath the rug, and the type of backing of the area rug.
 However, regardless of these factors, any area rug will shift unless it is properly anchored in place.

 When laying an area rug over a hard surface such as hardwood flooring, the biggest concern about the rug’s movement is that it will slide around.
 When laying the rug over carpet, however, the concern is more about the rug wrinkling or rippling, which presents a big tripping hazard.
 Wrinkling will occur because as one area of the rug is stepped on, it will shift (assuming it is not properly anchored).
 However, unlike on a smooth surface, on which the entire rug would slide, the other end of the rug meets resistance against the carpet underneath, which effectively prevents it from sliding.
 So, you cause one end to shift without the other end moving, which results in a ripple or “wave” in the area rug.

 To prevent ripples in the area rug, it is imperative to take the following precautions.